Skip to content

 Uses a binomial checkpointing scheme to keep memory usage low.

-For most problems this is the preferred technique for backpropagating through a differential equation.
+For most problems this is the preferred technique for backpropagating through a differential equation, and as such it is the default for diffrax.diffeqsolve.

 Info

 Note that this cannot be forward-mode autodifferentiated.
 (E.g. using jax.jvp.)
-Try using diffrax.DirectAdjoint if that is something you need.
+Try using diffrax.ForwardMode if you need forward-mode autodifferentiation, or diffrax.DirectAdjoint if you need both forward and reverse-mode autodifferentiation.

 References